gritzko/swarm-ron-docs/noop.md

 A joint hash is a hash of a 80-char concatenation of:

 1. the rolling hash of our sequence and
-2. the cited hash of another sequence.
+2. the referenced hash of another sequence.

 For example, in a 101 pattern noop, we reference an op from another sequence, then we sign the joint hash.
 It is generally recommended to reference noops, not just regular ops.